Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Experiments

-\textbf{Evaluation Metrics.} We evaluate model performance using MRR@$k$ and NDCG@$k$ with $k \in \{1,5,10,20\}$.
-MRR@$k$ measures the reciprocal rank of the ground-truth label within the top-$k$ predictions.
-NDCG@$k$ incorporates positional discounting to prioritize higher-ranked predictions.
-This metric prioritizes the accurate placement of relevant labels at top ranking positions.
-The detailed computations of MRR@$k$ and NDCG@$k$ metrics are presented in Appendix~\ref{sec:metric}.
+We evaluate model performance using MRR@$k$ and NDCG@$k$ (M@$k$ and N@$k$ for brevity) with $k \in \{1,5,10\}$.
+M@$k$ measures the reciprocal rank of the ground-truth label within the top-$k$ predictions, while N@$k$ discounts lower positions to emphasize accurate placement of relevant labels at higher ranks.
+Note that M@1 and N@1 are equivalent.